StephenOTT/forms-manager/README.md

 1. Add user registration limits for username and password: length, password complexity, etc
 1. Create a user Entity update page for Admin and for Regular users.
 1. ** deal with scenarios of who owns tenants and groups: and how someone can assign the owner of an object: (Likely a permission)**
+1. ** convert UUID key for users into a Object that is Email + Tenant.
+Id field in object will remain as its still needed for unique ID that is unchangable

 Python execution service: